CesiumGS/3d-tiles-validator/specs/data/tilesets/tiles/i3dm/i3dmWithUri/README.md

 The URI is `"Box.glb    "`: It includes spaces, as a regression test for https://github.com/CesiumGS/3d-tiles-validator/issues/276 .

 The string (including spaces) consists of 11 characters.

-In order to achieve the alignment requirement, the payload data is padded with _additional_ `0x00`s to achieve a payload length of 16 bytes.
+In order to achieve the alignment requirement, the payload data is padded with _additional_ `0x00` bytes to achieve a payload length of 16 bytes.
+This is not allowed by the specification, and should cause a WARNING during the validation.